xiuyan-zhang/DataSetupForEsPerf/README.md

 3.3) The org has to  exist, defined in the config file, in order set up data under the org.

+3.4) When an user is created, it is assigned to admin_settings and user_settings.
+However the options are given to associate the settings to all users under the org.

-3.4) Token used is hard coded for now.
+3.5) Token used is hard coded for now.

-3.5) it is only supported in staging environment.
+3.6) It is only supported in staging environment.

 4) To be Enhanced